 The spectrum of inbound marketing examples is as wide as the number of potential ways to get visitors to your website.
 All of them include one basic element i.e. providing valuable and useful content.

 When it comes to blogging, quality with consistency is all that matters.
 Statistics suggest that 46% of readers take a blogger’s recommendations into consideration before making any purchase.

 If you publish blogs once after every 2 days then chances are your website traffic will increase by 3.5 times and the lead generation rate will increase by 4.5 times.

-Through blogs, you can showcase your products and services, answer the potential questions of your prospective customers.
+Through blogs, you can showcase your products and services, and answer the potential questions of your prospective customers.
 Nowadays, long-form content is quite popular, where readers are indulging themselves in research before making a purchase.

 Due to this reason, in 2021 more than 80% of companies have adopted a dedicated content marketing strategy in order to reach the target audience.

 The concept of white papers is widely popular among B2B companies.
-White papers are a set of documents that comprise detailed and well-researched content, but in a more formal manner as compared to blog posts.
+White papers are a set of documents that comprise detailed and well-researched content but in a more formal manner as compared to blog posts.

 White papers are specially designed and curated for products and services.
 Unlike blogs, in which you can talk about general topics.
 When a website visitor downloads a whitepaper then he/she will be expecting organized, informative, and in-depth content.

 You can exchange these white papers for the contact information of the visitors.
 Later you can use the inbound marketing methodology to convert, close, and delight the customer.

 You might not notice but the popularity of podcasts has been increasing day by day.
 And why not?
 They are so accessible and easy to consume information.
 Just plug in the earphones and start listening.
 You don’t even need to look at the screen.
 You can multitask while listening to podcasts.